code-differently/code-differently-24-q1/lesson_22/README.md

 * Complete the [Introduction to React](#introduction-to-react) assignment.

 ## Introduction to React
 This exercise will give you hands-on experience with the React framework and supporting tools to enhance a dynamic front-end application that communicates with a backend API.
-We will need to leverage [React Query](react-query-link), [React Router](react-router-link), and [Vite](vite-link) tie everything together.
+We will need to leverage [React Query][react-query-link], [React Router][react-router-link], and [Vite][vite-link] tie everything together.

 ### Starting the servers